 What are upload and download speeds?

-For most people, especially when looking at mobile broadband speed, download speed is the important one of the two – the speed at which data can be transferred to your PC from your mobile internet service provider (ISP).
-This could cover anything from browsing the net to downloading an MP3 track, or streaming music or television via the iPlayer.
+For most of us, especially when it comes to mobile broadband speed, download is the important figure.
+This is the speed at which data can be transferred to your device from your mobile internet service provider (ISP).
+This could be anything from browsing the net to downloading an MP3 track, or streaming music or television via the iPlayer.
 When you're looking at our comparison tables, the figure noted in the 'Speed' column is the download speed.

 In contrast, upload speed is the rate at which data from your own machine can be sent via the internet.
 Examples of uploads include sending content such as holiday pics to Flickr and Facebook, or adding videos to YouTube.
 While upload speeds often fall into the background as far as advertising is concerned, they can be very important to people who do a lot of uploading – working remotely from home, for example, and sending large files via email.